 A 2018 BCG report said that the country’s digital lending market has the potential to become a $1 Tn (INR 71 Lakh Cr) opportunity in the next five years.
 Of this, personal lending is estimated to grow to a $50 Bn market, growing at a rate of 30% every year.

-Other startups which raised funding in similar spectrum are,
+Other startups which raised funding in the similar spectrum are,

 - In May, Delhi-based online lending startup StashFin partnered with Fullerton India for $15 Mn onward lending.